robjohnnoble/RUtreebalance/README.md

 The tree must be provided either as a `phylo` object or as a dataframe with column names Parent, Identity and (optionally) Population.
 The latter is similar to `tree$edge`, where `tree` is a `phylo` object; the differences are in class (dataframe versus matrix) and column names.

+If population sizes are omitted then internal nodes will be assigned population size zero and leaves will be assigned population size one.

 For example, here are four ways of inputting the same tree:

 ``` r